 CELCO: Staying at the top as one of Romania’s leading building materials players

 Industry leaders are companies that set themselves apart from the competition.
 They are innovative, agile and proficient in providing high-quality products and solutions to their clients at all times.
 Becoming an industry leader certainly is not easy, but staying at the top is even harder and requires an ongoing focus on product quality and production efficiency.
-This article uncovers the details of two recent projects at CELCO, one of the leading building materials producers in Romania, who engaged Aircrete Europe for these upgrade projects in 2020.
+This article uncovers the details of two recent upgrade projects at CELCO, one of the leading building materials producers in Romania, who engaged Aircrete Europe in 2020.

-The Romanian construction industry is growing and expanded with nearly 20% in 2019, driven by public and private sector investments in both building and civil engineering works.
-Despite the disruptions caused by the pandemic, growth in the sector is expected to continue, supported by the government’s focus on developing the country’s infrastructure, as per the National Plan for Investment and Economic Recovery, announced in July 2020.
+The Romanian construction industry is growing and expanded by nearly 20% in 2019, driven by public and private sector investments in both building and civil engineering works.
+Despite the disruptions caused by the pandemic, growth in the sector is expected to continue, supported by the government’s focus on developing the country’s infrastructure, as per the National Plan for Investment and Economic Recovery announced in July 2020.
 Under this new model of sustainable development, the industry is expected to grow at an annual average rate of 3.7% between 2021-2024 .
 In addition, the share of AAC market growth is expected to be even higher, as green and sustainable construction is becoming an important topic in the Romanian construction industry.

-A great example of this is the milestone of more than 250 building and real estate projects in Romania being declared as ‘green buildings’ in the beginning of 2020, according to international sustainable schemes BREEM, LEED, EDGE and WELL .
-Founded in 1973, the Constanta-based AAC producer Celco, is an important player in this growing market because AAC blocks have a bigger share over clay bricks as the choice of wall building solution in Romania.
+A great example of this is the milestone of more than 250 building and real estate projects in Romania being declared as ‘green buildings’ at the beginning of 2020, according to international sustainable schemes BREEM, LEED, EDGE and WELL .
+Founded in 1973, the Constanta-based AAC producer Celco, is an important player in this growing market because AAC blocks have a bigger share over clay bricks as the choice of wall-building solution in Romania.
 Celco is one of the premium quality suppliers of AAC blocks and their target for the future is to remain so.

 The plant from the origin is operating on flat-cake cutting technology and is a well-maintained Hebel plant with a production capacity of 1,500 m3/day.
 The company holds ISO 9001:2015, ISO 14001:2015, OHSAS 18001:2007 certificates and for the management and operations team lean production is a top priority (Fig 1).